 I love this place.
 Excellent sand, but not many people (mostly locals know about this site).
 Is protected from the usual sea breeze, so the shallow waters are calm.
 A lot of trees near the beach.

 I had the most fun in this place in Late September.
 It’s a very long gulf so you can make either party at the beach bars (they have nothing to envy to Mykonos beach bars as they are top of the line) or find a quiet piece of the beach (probably near the camping at the North end.

 Now book a day trip with a sailing yacht charter for a day and visit a few of these amazing beaches

 I don’t want to repeat myself, so I have to mention that all the above are white sandy beaches with bright turquoise blue water to deep blue.

 - Spathies beach South of Kalogria near Nikiti

 I small beach used mainly by the people that have a villa nearby.
 There is an unbelievable 10m beach on the North side of the cove if you swim there.
-One of my favorite place with the sailing boat when there is a Meltemi wind, and I have a day trip.
+One of my favorite places with the sailing boat is when there is a Meltemi wind, and I have a day trip.